 - Any additional medical information that you believe to be important

-For those patients coming to the Center for Emergency Care with minor injuries or illnesses, PMC provides a treatment area called Intake.
-This area is open from 9 a.m. to 9 p.m. seven days per week.
-It is staffed by a physician assistant, an RN and an emergency department technician.
-In most cases, urgent care and lower acuity patients are evaluated, treated and released within 2 hours of their arrival.
+For those patients coming to the Center for Emergency Care with minor injuries or illnesses, PMC provides a treatment area called Fast Track.
+This area is open from 11 a.m. to 11 p.m., seven days a week.
+It is staffed by an advanced practice clinician and a supervising emergency physician.
+In most cases, Fast Track patients are evaluated, treated and released within 90 minutes of their arrival.

 Having family or friends with you can ease the stress of being in the Center for Emergency Care.
-At PMC, visitors are welcome to visit with you at your bedside, and no more than two visitors will be allowed into your treatment area at a time.
+At PMC, visitors are welcome to visit with you, but we ask you to limit visitation of your family and friends to no more than two visitors at the bedside.
 Your privacy and confidentiality are very important to us.
 We ask all visitors to respect the privacy of others in the Center for Emergency Care by waiting either with the patient or in the waiting room.

 Sometimes visitors may be asked to remain in the waiting room while certain treatments are performed.
 We will try to minimize the time that visitors are not allowed at your bedside.
 We ask that all visitors follow the instruction of PMC personnel at all times.